Unbundlesss/OUROVEON/README.md

 * recording-to-disk of both raw (FLAC) multitrack 8-channel Endlesss feed as well as simultaneous final mix output through VST chain
 * "performance compression" mode for multitrack, where the primary changes and 'movement' from a jam session is streamed to disk, producing a focused, less-repetitive souvenir
 * native connection to Discord audio broadcast channels via a Bot interface
-* built-in VST 2.x hosting (on Windows) with configurable automation
 * offline per-stem beat-analysis
 * real-time export of live data for vizualisations in external tools, such as game engines or broadcast front-ends